 Dahlias are tender perennials able to survive winters in USDA hardiness zone 8.
 In colder zones, their tuberous roots must be dug and stored indoors through winter.
 Dig dahlias after their tops wilt following the first light frost.
 When digging tubers, keep then intact and be careful not to damage their necks as this is where next year’s buds will appear.
 Gently clean and dry the tubers before storing them.
 Pack in a dry peat/vermiculite mix and store in a cool, dry basement, garage or root cellar no colder than 40 degrees Fahrenheit.

 Once the threat of frost is past, plant again in spring to a depth of four to six inches.
 In cool weather, refrain from watering tubers directly after planting to avoid tuber rot.
 On hot summer days, be sure to water them regularly and provide potted specimens with shade during the hottest times of the day.
 Care for them well, and you will have wonderful garden color and cut flowers, even during the hotter days of the month.

 Another great perk about dahlias is their value.
 These beautiful garden flowers are very reasonably priced.
-Swan Island Dahlias is a great one-stop-shop for hundreds of fantastic varieties befitting any garden.
+Swan Island Dahlias and American Meadows are two great online nurseries that offer lots of fantastic varieties befitting any garden.
 Plant a few this year and after one season, you will be hooked!